 Alumni Fundraising Ideas

-In addition, providing alumni with opportunities for recognition can also provide a strong incentive for them to contribute.
+Providing alumni with opportunities for recognition can also provide a strong incentive for them to become donors.
 For example, if a new library is under construction, offer to recognize contributions at a certain level by imprinting their names on a brick used to build the building, or on a Featured Donor Wall.
 This gives alumni bragging rights and when they come back for Homecoming, they will love seeing they have a place in history of the college or University.

 Keep these points to mind for alumni fundraising campaigns: